dbt-labs/docs.getdbt.com/website/docs/faqs/models/sql-dialect.md

 ---
 title: Which SQL dialect should I write my models in?
 Or which SQL dialect does dbt use?
-Description: “Use SQL dialect of your own database”
+Description: "Use SQL dialect of your own database"
-sidebar_label: ‘Which SQL dialect to use?’
+sidebar_label: 'Which SQL dialect to use?'
 id: sql-dialect

 ---